jennaristila/jennaristila.github.io/en/1_news.md

 ### Start-up Opera

 Have you ever wanted to know how an opera is made from scratch?
-Ristilä and Itzam Zapata have founded the Start-up Opera group, who'se creating and performing a new operatic work.
+Ristilä and Itzam Zapata have founded the Start-up Opera group, who are creating and performing a new operatic work.
 You can follow the group's progress from [startupopera.blogspot.fi](http://startupopera.blogspot.fi/).

 <br/>